Breadcrumb

 Whether you’re interested in pitching ad campaigns, developing social media strategy, analyzing platform metrics, or anything in between, the IMC major will ensure that you’re prepared for a dynamic career—today, and in the years to come.

-Majoring in Integrated Marketing Communication
+Majoring in Integrated Marketing Communications

 Integrated Marketing Communication Courses